yohman/22S-DH151/Weeks/Week05/Lab/README.md

 Inspect on how the data is structured.
 What does each row represent?
 Are there locational attributes?
 How is the data for each day represented in the data?

+### :octocat: **Challenge Exercise:**
-#### **Exercise 1:** Begin to construct the function to map the data.
+Begin to construct the function to map the data.
 Add the function for `mapCSV(csvdata)` as shown below, and fill in the blanks to map the countries.

-NOTE: The data from Johns Hopkins may include null or empty values, which in javascript shows up as `undefined`.
+*NOTE: The data from Johns Hopkins may include null or empty values, which in javascript shows up as `undefined`.
 In order to check whether a variable exists (such as the `item.Lat` field), add an `if` statement prior to creating a marker.
-The `if` statement is provided below.
+The `if` statement is provided below.*

 ```js
 function mapCSV(){